ViachKakovskyi/kakovskyi.github.io/_posts/2018/07-july/2018-07-31-what-does-a-tech-lead-do.md

   * Everybody can take any task regardless priority and dependencies
 * **Code review policy**.
 Who should approve a pull request to let the creator merge it to master?
 Options:
   * Consensus - all concerns are answered and all default reviewers approved the changes
-  * At least 2 approvals from Senior engineers should received to proceed
+  * At least 2 approvals from Senior engineers should be received to proceed
   * I can approve my PR and deploy after 2 hours after the last commit
 * **Retrospectives.** How often to do them?
 My recommendation is once per 4 weeks, but I know that some teams do it every 2 weeks.
 Btw, how often do you do them?